chrisgrieser/obsidian-quadro/README.md

 - [Ryan Murphy](https://fulcra.design/About/) who gave me the idea for this project with a [blogpost of his](https://fulcra.design/Posts/An-Integrated-Qualitative-Analysis-Environment-with-Obsidian/).
-- [Grit Laudel](http://www.laudel.info/) for providing sample interview data.# Acknowledgments
+- [Grit Laudel](http://www.laudel.info/) who provided sample interview data.

 ### Recommended citation
 Please cite this software project as (APA):